gboehl/DIMESampler.jl/README.rst

     # define distribution
     m = 2
     cov_scale = 0.05
-    weight = 0.33
+    weight = (0.33, 0.1)
     ndim = 35

     LogProb = CreateDIMETestFunc(ndim, weight, m, cov_scale)

-``LogProb`` will now return the log-PDF of a 35-dimensional bimodal Gaussian mixture.
+``LogProb`` will now return the log-PDF of a 35-dimensional Gaussian mixture with three separate modes.
 **Important:** the function returning the log-density must be vectorized, i.e. able to evaluate inputs with shape ``[ndim, :]``.
 If you want to make use of parallelization (which is one of the central advantages of ensemble MCMC), you may want to ensure that this function evaluates its vectorized input in parallel, i.e. using `pmap` from `Distributed <https://docs.julialang.org/en/v1/stdlib/Distributed/>`_:

 .. code-block:: julia